 MR 520 Human Spirituality in Culture.
 This course will use anthropological tools to bring insight to connecting with human spirituality as experienced within various socio-religious contexts.
 It is important to appreciate the relationships between a people's beliefs, values and experiences, religious practitioners, and the cultural institutions that support them.
 The course will anticipate how these dynamics often impact (and possibly create) at-risk populations in every society: women, children, immigrants, and other marginalized groups.
 Not currently offered.
 4 units.
-ML environments (China, Korea, Japan, Malaysia, Singapore, Taiwan, Philippines, Indonesia, southern California, and more) to demonstrate and to articulate the Gospel in specifically local ways as they invite people to deep Christian faith.
+ML historical, scriptural, social, ethical, and ecclesial evidence for interpreting and engaging with people of Confucian-influenced cultures around the world.
+Second, this course prepares those serving in distinctively different, Confucian-influenced environments (China, Korea, Japan, Malaysia, Singapore, Taiwan, Philippines, Indonesia, southern California, and more) to demonstrate and to articulate the Gospel in specifically local ways as they invite people to deep Christian faith.
 Not currently offered.
 4 units.
 ML